 With this option, all the old files are used.
 Custom comments and the file structure are preserved, but no new parameters or comments from the new release are introduced.
 Please note that configuration files which are identical in the old and new release are not listed or processed.
 This means that new default values in such files are introduced even with this option.

-Ignore old configuration and use the new files.
+Ignore old Hiveconf files and use the new files.

 With this option, the listed configuration files are ignored and the new files are used instead.
 Please note that configuration files which are identical in the old and new release are not listed or processed.
 This means that configuration changes to such files are preserved even with this option.